Who is covered under this Policy?. 3

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-*See our document St Peters Quarter BID Rangers Specific Activity (Including Body Worn Video Equipment) Policy for further information on the types of data that is shared with these two parties
+In addition, See our document BID Rangers Specific Activity (Including Body Worn Video Equipment) Policy and Procedure for further information on the types of data that is shared with these two parties below..

 The component of Google Analytics (with the anonymizer function) has been integrated on our website.
 Google Analytics is a web analytics service.
 Web analytics is the collection, gathering, and analysis of data about the behaviour of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come which sub-pages were visited, or how often and for what duration a sub-page was viewed.
 Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.